jevvilla/workshop-angular-testing/README.md

 - <b>beforeAll:</b> This function is called once, <i><b>before</b></i> all the specs in `describe` test suite are run.
 - <b>afterAll:</b> This function is called once <i><b>after</b></i> all the specs in a test suite are finished.
-- <b>beforeEach:</b> This function is called <i><b>before each</b></i> test specification, `it` function, has been run.
+- <b>beforeEach:</b> This function is called <i><b>before each</b></i> test specification (*`it` function*) has run.
-- <b>afterEach:</b> This function is called <i><b>after each</b></i> test specification has been run.
+- <b>afterEach:</b> This function is called <i><b>after each</b></i> test specification has run.

 ## 2. TestBed
 So far, you've used pure Jasmine syntax to test an Angular Component as a class, that's not bad, but it is complex when you try to test other Angular features as `Services`, `Dependency Injection`, detect changes on `Components` and much more.
-That why Angular team decides add a powerful utility called `TestBed` to avoid you get frustrated while trying to test any Angular application.
+That's why Angular team decides to add a powerful utility called `TestBed` to avoid you get frustrated while trying to test any Angular application.

 TestBed is the most important utility you have to consider when you're going to write a test for an Angular app.
-TestBed allows you to do a bunch of cool stuffs, like create your own `@ngModule` using the `configureTestingModule` `TestBed` method, create `Component` intances, and much more.
-The `TestBed.configureTestingModule`method takes an object as argument very similar to `@ngModule`, in fact we can use most of the properties of a normal `NgModule`.
+TestBed allows you to do a bunch of cool stuffs, like create your own `@ngModule` using the `configureTestingModule` `TestBed` method, create `Component`'s, instantiates them, etc. The `TestBed.configureTestingModule`method takes an object as argument very similar to `@ngModule`, in fact we can use most of the properties of a normal `NgModule`.
 Ahh... and this method you have to configure it inside `beforeEach` function.
 It looks a little bit scary :fearful: but it's really easy actually.
-Let see an example:
+Let's see an example:

 ```js